-50.3 SUBNET MASK

-This parameter determines the subnet mask used by Ki Pro Mini for TCP/IP networking.
+50.3 SUBNET MASK This parameter determines the subnet mask used by Ki Pro Mini for TCP/IP networking:

-50.3 SUBNET MASK variable Using the adjust buttons, enter a subnet mask compatible with your LAN (if you have one).
+variable Using the adjust buttons, enter a subnet mask compatible with your LAN (if you have one).
 This is only needed for Static IP configurations.
-If 50.1 is set to DHCP , the default Subnet Mask will be assigned by the DHCP server If 50.1 is set to Default Addr , the default Subnet Mask is: 255.0.0.0
+If 50.1 is set to DHCP , the default Subnet Mask will be assigned by the DHCP server If 50.1 is set to Default Addr , the default Subnet Mask is: 255.0.0.0 variable Using the adjust buttons, enter a gateway compatible with your LAN (if you have one).
+This is only needed for Static IP configurations.
+If 50.1 is set to DHCP , the default gateway will be assigned by the DHCP server If 50.1 is set to Default Addr, the default gateway is: 10.0.0.1

-Please read the "Note" about editing IP addresses in parameter 50.2 as it also applies to parameters 50.3 and 50.4.
+NOTE: The note about editing IP addresses in parameter 50.2 also applies to parameters 50.3 and 50.4.

-50.4 STATIC GATEWAY

-This parameter determines the gateway or router used by Ki Pro Mini on your LAN for TCP/IP networking.
+50.4 STATIC GATEWAY This parameter determines the gateway or router used by Ki Pro Mini on your LAN for TCP/IP networking.